lducc/lducc/README.md

 I enjoy math, games, reading papers, and turning simple questions into experiments.
 I'm especially interested in why AI systems work, where they fail, and whether a complicated method can be replaced by something much simpler.

-Still trying to understand AI without overfitting my brain to the benchmark.
+Still trying to understand AI without overfitting my model or my brain.

 ---